Get insider access

 4. Best Budget Bass Headphones

-For something more affordable, you'll want to consider the Anker Soundcore Life Q30 Wireless.
-These headphones offer an amazing price-to-performance ratio, and even though they lack unique features like a haptic bass slider, which the higher-end Skullcandy Crusher Evo Wireless have, they still deliver satisfying boom and thump out of the box.
+Consider the Anker Soundcore Life Q30 Wireless for something more affordable.
+These headphones offer an amazing price-to-performance ratio, and even though they lack the Skullcandy Crusher Evo Wireless' haptic bass slider, they still deliver satisfying boom and thump out of the box.
 Their default sound can be customized using their companion software's graphic EQ and presets.

-These headphones are equipped with an ANC system to help block out an excellent amount of ambient noise, which is handy if you're commuting to work, and they support multi-device pairing, meaning you can connect them with two devices at a time.
+Their ANC system helps block out an excellent amount of ambient noise, which is handy if you're commuting to work, and they support multi-device pairing, meaning you can connect them with two devices at a time.
 With their ANC on, they last over 44 hours continuously and have an auto-off timer to help conserve battery life when not in use.
 They also have a comfortable fit suitable for long listening sessions.
 While they're decently well-built, some users have reported that their units' headbands broke over time, which is a little frustrating if you care about durability.
 They come with a hard case to help protect them when they're not in use.

 See our review